Sarasota Orchestra eyes Payne Park as new home

 He’s been a member of Payne Park Tennis Center for 11 years.
 Miller wasn’t happy with any proposal to move the courts that were his main reason for moving to Sarasota in the first place.

-Orchestra staff say they’ve been searching for a new location within City limits for nearly a year.
+Orchestra staff said they’ve been searching for a new location within City limits for nearly a year.

 Payne Park is ideal because it would get them out of the flood zone and potentially enable the use of the County’s parking garage on Ringling Boulevard.